-- a.
-Loads totaling more than 16 lecture/extensive laboratory hours or equivalent (more than 106.67%) which do not fit under C.1 (balancing) or C.2 (Load Banking) will be compensated for by overload pay, which will be calculated as described below. - b.
+a.
+Loads totaling more than 1516 lecture/extensive laboratory hours or equivalent (more than 100.00%106.67%) which do not fit under C.1 above (balancing) or C.2 (load banking) will be compensated for by overload pay, which will be calculated as described below.

+b.
 Formula for overload pay calculation: The following formula (or an equivalent method) shall be used to calculate the overload pay for each pay period.
-The formula regards the overtime hours as those in excess of the

-100% load, when the overload and the 100% load are taken to consist of the same relative proportion of lecture and laboratory percentages.
-It and then considers the overload hours so determined as equivalent clock catalog contact hours.
+The formula regards the overtime hours as those in excess of the 100% load, when the overload and the 100% load are taken to consist of the same relative proportion of lecture and laboratory percentages.
+Itand then considers the overload hours so determined as equivalent clock catalog contact hours.
 The overload pay is based on the overload hourly rate (Appendix D-3), but it will be treated as contract pay to the extent that it will be paid in four-week periods during the semester in which the overload occurs and will not be subject to deductions as specified in Article 19, Section 3.

-Overload pay (in dollars for a 4-week period) =
+Total ooverload pay (per semesterin dollars for a 4-week period) = for special assignment hours) in the total load

-4 R P N

-100 + P

-Where P = the overload percentage in excess of 100%

-Where R = the pay rate in dollars per hour for overtime hours

-Where N = the total number of clock catalog contact hours (with 50% credit for special assignment hours) in the total load
+$\frac{4 \text{ K P N}}{100 + P}$ Where P = the overload percentage in excess of 100% Where R = the pay rate in dollars per hour for overtime hours Where N = the total number of clock hours (with 50% credit for special assignment hours) in the total loss

-Example: For illustration purposes, the overload hourly rate for 2017 is \$66.41 per hour; and if an Instructor were assigned a load of 120% made up of

-9 lecture hours and 12 laboratory hours (in courses where 20 laboratory hours equals a full load [9/15 + 12/20] X 100 = 120%) then this would be an overload because it exceeds 106.67%; the overload percent, P would be 20%; his total number of hours, N, would be 21; and overload pay would be as listed below.
+Example: For illustration purposes, the overload hourly rate for 2017 is \$66.41 per hour; and if an Instructor were assigned a load of 120% made up of 9 lecture hours and 12 laboratory hours (in courses where 20 laboratory hours equals a full load [9/15 + 12/20] X 100 = 120%) then this would be an overload because it exceeds 106.67%; the overload percent, P would be 20%; his total number of hours, N, would be 21; and overload pay would be as listed below.

-Overload pay + 4 (\$66.41) (20) (21) = \$929.74 per 4 wks.0 -120
+Overload pay + 4 (\$66.41) (20) (21) = \$929.74 per 4 wks.